rotki/docs/requirement-and-installation/build-from-source.md

+---
+description: Building rotki from source with prerequisites, backend setup, frontend setup, and Colibri service compilation.
+---

 # Build from Source

 > [!WARNING]
-> Please note that you should not switch between running unreleased code from git branches and official releases of rotki on the same [data set](/usage-guides/data-directory.md), as unreleased code does not provide guarantees around forward-compatibility of data schemas etc.
+> Please note that you should not switch between running unreleased code from git branches and official releases of rotki on the same [data set](/usage-guides/advanced/data-directory), as unreleased code does not provide guarantees around forward-compatibility of data schemas etc.

 ## Prerequisites